-|Mr. Toad was in trouble with the law|
+|Mr. Toad was in trouble with the law.|

-|Nobody messed with Basil Rathbone|
+|Nobody messed with Basil Rathbone.|

 Toad and his friends fight the fraudsters, and Toad manages to recover his deed to the Hall.
 He promises to become more responsible, but the segment ends with his friends seeing Toad captivated by a new-fangled airplane and flying off in it with Cyril.

-|Toad Hall: It was a dark and stormy night....|
+|Toad Hall: It was a dark and stormy night...|

 Crosby narrates the tale of Sleepy Hollow, in which Ichabod Crane moves to Sleepy Hollow in order to become the new schoolmaster.
 Crane is tall, lanky, gluttonous and extremely superstitious, but women are attracted to the eligible new schoolmaster.

-|Ichabod has a nasty ride home|
+|Ichabod has a nasty ride home.|

-|As always, the artwork on the DVD is superb|
+|As always, the artwork on the DVD is superb.|

 |Ichabod is quite polite - is that a good thing?|

-|Brom tells a tale|
+|Brom tells a tale.|

-|Ichabod has a way with the ladies|
+|Ichabod has a way with the ladies.|

-|Ichabod enjoys Katrina's company|
+|Ichabod enjoys Katrina's company.|

-|Brom really gets into his tale of the Headless Horseman|
+|Brom really gets into his tale of the Headless Horseman.|

-|Ichabod's resemblance to his horse cannot have been accidental|
+|Ichabod's resemblance to his horse cannot have been accidental.|

 |Ichabod loves to dance with Katrina, but she has eyes for another....|

-|Ichabod loses his nerdy cap|
+|Ichabod loses his nerdy cap.|

 |Don't they make a handsome couple?|

-|Katrina is probably the most classically pretty woman who is not a princess in the Disney oevure|
+|Katrina is probably the most classically pretty woman who is not a princess in the Disney oeuvre.|